seanbreckenridge/browserexport/README.md

   - Vivaldi
 - Safari
 - Palemoon

+This doesn't aim to offer a way to 'restore' your history (see [#16](https://github.com/seanbreckenridge/browserexport/issues/16) for discussion)

 This can probably extract visits from other Firefox/Chromium-based browsers, but it doesn't know how to locate them to `save` them